mkchun9/Weather_based_Sound_Effector/Readme.md

 # 🎧 Weather-Sound Interaction System

-An immersive audio interaction system that dynamically changes sound effects based on real-time weather data.
+ This immersive audio interaction system that dynamically changes sound effects based on real-time weather data.
 Weather elements such as temperature, humidity, wind direction, wind speed, UV index, and precipitation influence musical parameters like filters, reverb, pitch, and volume, providing a responsive and engaging sonic experience.

 ---